Marc Benioff Sells 15,000 Shares of Salesforce, Inc. (NYSE:CRM) Stock

 - On Friday, August 11th, Marc Benioff sold 15,000 shares of Salesforce stock.
 The stock was sold at an average price of $208.33, for a total transaction of $3,124,950.00.

-CRM has been the subject of several recent research reports.
-Northland Securities boosted their target price on shares of Salesforce from $210.00 to $220.00 and gave the company a “market perform” rating in a research report on Friday, September 1st.
-Mizuho lifted their price target on shares of Salesforce from $250.00 to $255.00 and gave the company a “buy” rating in a report on Thursday, August 31st.
-StockNews.com raised shares of Salesforce from a “buy” rating to a “strong-buy” rating in a report on Thursday, August 31st.
-BMO Capital Markets lifted their price target on shares of Salesforce from $255.00 to $262.00 and gave the company an “outperform” rating in a report on Thursday, August 31st.
-Finally, Roth Capital reaffirmed a “buy” rating on shares of Salesforce in a report on Thursday, June 1st.
-One equities research analyst has rated the stock with a sell rating, thirteen have assigned a hold rating, twenty-four have given a buy rating and two have assigned a strong buy rating to the stock.
-According to data from MarketBeat.com, Salesforce currently has an average rating of “Moderate Buy” and an average price target of $239.86.
+Several research analysts recently issued reports on CRM shares.
+Robert W. Baird upped their target price on shares of Salesforce from $210.00 to $220.00 and gave the stock a “neutral” rating in a research report on Thursday, August 31st.
+Sanford C. Bernstein upped their price target on shares of Salesforce from $145.00 to $153.00 in a research report on Thursday, June 1st.
+Citigroup upped their price target on shares of Salesforce from $220.00 to $229.00 in a research report on Thursday, August 31st.
+StockNews.com upgraded shares of Salesforce from a “buy” rating to a “strong-buy” rating in a research report on Thursday, August 31st.
+Finally, Needham & Company LLC restated a “buy” rating and set a $250.00 price target on shares of Salesforce in a research report on Thursday, August 31st.
+One equities research analyst has rated the stock with a sell rating, thirteen have assigned a hold rating, twenty-four have issued a buy rating and two have given a strong buy rating to the stock.
+According to MarketBeat.com, the company has a consensus rating of “Moderate Buy” and a consensus price target of $239.86.

-A number of hedge funds have recently made changes to their positions in CRM.
-Farmers & Merchants Trust Co of Chambersburg PA increased its holdings in Salesforce by 374.1% in the second quarter.
-Farmers & Merchants Trust Co of Chambersburg PA now owns 128 shares of the CRM provider’s stock worth $27,000 after purchasing an additional 101 shares in the last quarter.
-Union Savings Bank bought a new stake in shares of Salesforce during the second quarter valued at approximately $27,000.
-NewSquare Capital LLC increased its holdings in shares of Salesforce by 132.8% during the first quarter.
-NewSquare Capital LLC now owns 149 shares of the CRM provider’s stock valued at $30,000 after acquiring an additional 85 shares in the last quarter.
-GHP Investment Advisors Inc. boosted its position in shares of Salesforce by 30.4% during the fourth quarter.
-GHP Investment Advisors Inc. now owns 270 shares of the CRM provider’s stock valued at $36,000 after buying an additional 63 shares during the last quarter.
-Finally, Live Oak Investment Partners purchased a new position in shares of Salesforce during the fourth quarter valued at approximately $36,000.
-77.52% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors have recently made changes to their positions in CRM.
+Atlas Brown Inc. grew its position in Salesforce by 0.7% during the 2nd quarter.
+Atlas Brown Inc. now owns 6,237 shares of the CRM provider’s stock worth $1,318,000 after purchasing an additional 44 shares during the last quarter.
+Country Club Bank GFN boosted its holdings in shares of Salesforce by 0.9% in the 2nd quarter.
+Country Club Bank GFN now owns 5,778 shares of the CRM provider’s stock valued at $1,216,000 after acquiring an additional 50 shares during the last quarter.
+Summit X LLC boosted its holdings in shares of Salesforce by 4.8% in the 2nd quarter.
+Summit X LLC now owns 1,084 shares of the CRM provider’s stock valued at $229,000 after acquiring an additional 50 shares during the last quarter.
+Walkner Condon Financial Advisors LLC boosted its holdings in shares of Salesforce by 2.0% in the 1st quarter.
+Walkner Condon Financial Advisors LLC now owns 2,599 shares of the CRM provider’s stock valued at $519,000 after acquiring an additional 51 shares during the last quarter.
+Finally, Western Pacific Wealth Management LP boosted its holdings in shares of Salesforce by 1.2% in the 1st quarter.
+Western Pacific Wealth Management LP now owns 4,545 shares of the CRM provider’s stock valued at $908,000 after acquiring an additional 53 shares during the last quarter.
+Hedge funds and other institutional investors own 77.52% of the company’s stock.

 Salesforce, Inc provides Customer Relationship Management (CRM) technology that brings companies and customers together worldwide.
 The company's service includes sales to store data, monitor leads and progress, forecast opportunities, gain insights through analytics and relationship intelligence, and deliver quotes, contracts, and invoices; and service that enables companies to deliver trusted and highly personalized customer service and support at scale.